InVRWeTrust/InVRWeTrust.github.io/md/en/impressum-fold.md

 Our web pages and their contents are subject to German copyright law.
 Unless expressly permitted by law (§ 44a et seq. of the copyright law), every form of utilizing, reproducing or processing works subject to copyright protection on our web pages requires the prior consent of the respective owner of the rights.
 Individual reproductions of a work are allowed only for private use, so must not serve either directly or indirectly for earnings.
 Unauthorized utilization of copyrighted works is punishable (§ 106 of the copyright law).

+Icons for spam prevention:
+- No dry cleaning
+- ironing
+- VR Cardboard

+by Daniel Falk from the Noun Project

 ### Privacy

 We take the protection of your personal information very seriously.
 We want you to know when we collect what data and how we use it.